shodan-labs/conpot/README.rst

 Conpot is an ICS honeypot with the goal to collect intelligence about the motives and methods of adversaries targeting industrial control systems

+This is a fork tailored to work with Shodan's Threatnet.

 DOCUMENTATION
 -------------